As Italy regains favour, banks rush to tap investors for capital

 TEST AHEAD

-ECB board member Vitor Constancio said last week European lenders have strengthened their collective balance sheets by 104 billion euros ($144.20 billion) since last July through a range of capital-rising measures including share issues.
+ECB board member Vitor Constancio said last week European lenders have strengthened their collective balance sheets by 104 billion euros since last July through a range of capital-rising measures including share issues.

 But some countries still have room to go.